Vicki Ames Obituary - Hart, MI | Shoreline Media Group

 Vicki was an extraordinary photographer, specializing in nature and architecture.
 She will be remembered for her compassion, intelligence and sense of humor.

-Cremation has taken place and a memorial service will be held in August.
-Interment will be in Mears Cemetery.
+Cremation has taken place and a memorial service will be in August.
+Interment in Mears Cemetery.

 Vicki was a graduate of Hart High School and Muskegon Community College.
 She then earned her bachelor's degree in design at the University of Illinois at Chicago.